 5. Stick with tinnitus treatment with tinnitus experts for at least a year, possibly 18-24 months depending on your unique situation.
 Tinnitus typically does not develop overnight and therefore cannot be reversed that easily in most cases.
 Tinnitus Retraining Therapy is not difficult; it just requires persistence and patience.
 TRT is a process, but the long-term benefits of preventing louder tinnitus perception or more disturbance to the tinnitus are key outcomes that are important to consider even if we feel the tinnitus is unchanged.
 If the tinnitus is not increasing in volume over time, and we are reacting less to its presence, we know we are experiencing less of a nervous system response to the tinnitus, which is essential to the process of finding relief.

-For assistance treating tinnitus, please contact the Sound Relief Hearing Center if you live in or around Denver, Colorado.
-We provide tinnitus treatment, hearing tests, invisible hearing aids, and more.
+For assistance treating tinnitus, please contact the Sound Relief Hearing Center if you live near Colorado or Arizona.
+We can help with tinnitus and hyperacusis, provide hearing tests and hearing devices, and much more.
 To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our tinnitus experts.
 We look forward to hearing from you!